-Confession : We have many generous and gifted educators accessible to us.
-I plan to continue to learn all I can from them, but I will be more diligent about my commitment to the additional process of certification.
+We have many generous and gifted educators accessible to us.
+I plan to continue learning all I can from them, but I will be more diligent about my commitment to the additional certification process.
 It is the mark of excellence that makes us all look good.

 Be well, Do good work, and share with us what your certifications mean to you.